Texinfo: Man output

 Notably, man is not available as an output format from the standard Texinfo tools.
 While Texinfo is used for writing the documentation of GNU software, which typically is used in Unix-like environments such as Linux, where man pages are the traditional format for documentation, the rationale for this is that man pages have a strict conventional format, used traditionally as quick reference guides, whereas typical Texinfo applications are for tutorials as well as reference manuals.
-As such, no benefit is seen in expressing Texinfo content in man page format.
 Moreover, many GNU projects eschew man pages almost completely, referring the reader of the provided man page (which often describes itself as seldom maintained) to the Info document.

 Texinfo source file

 Texinfo enables structuring a document like a book with chapters, sections, cross references and indices.
 The source is almost plain text, but technically it is formatted text marked up by commands that begin with "@".
 A sample of a part of a source file: